Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

 I include in this article many pictures of the Boyds Bears I have collected over the years.
 There's just something about them that attracts me to them.
 They all seem to have their own personalities.

-It's the Perfect Time to Start Collecting Boyds Bears
+Why It's the Perfect Time to Start Collecting Boyds Bears

-You might think that because Boyds Bears are no longer being produced, that people are running out to grab up as many as they can to resell on eBay or add to their teddy bear collection.
+You might think that because Boyds Bears are no longer being produced, people are running out to grab up as many as they can to resell on eBay or add to their teddy bear collection.
 Well, good news for these teddy bear collectors, and any of you readers who like teddy bears: You can still purchase Boyds bears inexpensively, not only on eBay but at yard sales, thrift stores, and antique stores.
 Apparently, the word has not gotten out yet that Boyds Bears are no longer being made.
 If it had, I think that the price of these bears would have skyrocketed.
 No such luck yet.
-But I will continue collecting them and maybe by the time I die, and leave my teddy bear collection to my children in my will ( ha ha, won't they just love that?!)
+But I will continue collecting them and maybe by the time I die, and leave my teddy bear collection to my children in my will (haha, won't they just love that?!).
 Boyds Bears will be worth a lot of money and they will be so happy their mom started collecting teddy bears.
 Now I don't know if Boyds Bears will ever be worth as much as Steiff bears are currently going for in the teddy bear market, but hey, it's worth a shot.
 And I can't help but fall in love with these adorable teddy bears.

 Where to Get Inexpensive Boyds Bears

 Because there are so many Boyds Bears around, this is a perfect time to buy them.
 I see Boyds Bears all the time at: